leclerc162003/Assignment_1-/README.md

 Inquiry form - allows customers to inquire about bussiness, advertisment or music by filling up the inquiry form.

-Responsivee page - allows customers to use the page across all devices.
+Responsive page - allows customers to use the page across all devices.

 Tour & Tickets - allows customers to check out their latest tours and buy tickets from the page.

-Left to implement
-merchandise page
+merchandise page - allows customer to purchase merchandise from the band on the page.

 Testing